 It certainly isn’t as glamorous as getting up close and personal with the animals, it won’t get you that fancy new Facebook profile picture. but it will help them just as much, and that is what any volunteer with the right motivation cares about.

 Putting it plainly voluntourists who turn up just wanting to work for a day or two and get a few pictures before they carry on with their travels aren’t any help to anyone.
-If you can devote a larger chunk of time – think weeks and months, not days – then you are more likely to get a much more valuable and worthwhile experience, and the full time workers at the project are much more likely to give you more responsibility within the full range of volunteer opportunities.
+If you can devote a larger chunk of time – think weeks and months, not days – then you are more likely to get a much more valuable and worthwhile experience, you are much likely to do some actual good, and the full time workers at the project are much more likely to give you more responsibility within the full range of volunteer opportunities.